ivanvalverde/EPAM_devops_fundamentals_js/README.md

-# EPAM_devops_fundamentals_js
+# EPAM DEVOPS FUNDAMENTALS FOR JAVASCRIPT DEVELOPERS
-Repository containing labs of the devops fundamentals for javascript engineers course taken (EPAM)
+Repository for storing all practical tasks regarding the respective course